 As I write this, I’m nursing sore legs from a half-marathon that I completed two days ago.
-For most of my life, I’ve been possibly one of the least athletic people on earth – so at this time last year, I never thought that I’d be where I am now, with three half-marathons, numerous 5Ks and a 10K under my belt.
-But that’s the beauty of running: Just about anyone can do it, as long as they’ve got the will.
-And it’s one of the cheapest forms of exercise out there.
-If you’re ready to make the leap from couch potato to runner, follow this step-by-step guide to get started.
+For most of my life, I’ve been possibly one of the least athletic people on earth and never considered running for fitness.
+But here I am, a runner with three half-marathons, numerous 5Ks and a 10K under my belt.

 If you are really, really out of shape – like you can’t walk around the block without getting winded – then put off running for a while and start a walking program to build up your fitness level.
 The American Diabetes Association has some helpful tips on walking for health; they’re useful even if you aren’t diabetic.